Should a Physician Accept an Arbitration Clause? Arbitration Clauses

 Contracts are a pervasive and obligatory part of nearly all company and legal transactions.
 Well-drafted contracts help to enumerate the responsibilities of the involved parties, divide liabilities, protect legal rights, and insure future relationship statuses.
 These touchstones are even more crucial when applying their roles to the case of a provider employed by a hospital, medical group, or other health care provider.
 While contract drafting and negotiation can be a long and arduous process, legal representation is a must in order to ensure that your rights are being protected.

-The present-day conclusion is simple: A provider should not enter into any contract without having the clause reviewed by legal counsel.
+The present-day conclusion is simple: A physician should not enter into any contract without having the physician clause reviewed by legal counsel.

 There is simply too much at risk for a provider to take contract matters into their own hands.
 In addition to the specific professional implications, contract terms can significantly impact a provider’s family, lifestyle, and future.
 There are many important contract terms and clauses which can present complex and diverse issues for any provider, including: